BloodHoundAD/BloodHound/docs/data-analysis/bloodhound-gui.rst

 ==================

 The BloodHound GUI is where the vast majority of your data analysis will happen.
-Our primary objectives in desining the BloodHound GUI are intuitive design and operational focus.
+Our primary objectives in designing the BloodHound GUI are intuitive design and operational focus.
 In other words, we want you to get access to the data you need as easily and quickly as possible.